If you find Alexa rankings really important, you might want to consider displaying your rank directly on your website by adding an Alexa widget.

 A higher Alexa ranking is lucrative for advertisers and webmasters to take your website seriously.
 So why not take that opportunity to show the ranking directly on your website?

-Displaying Alexa rank widget on your WordPress website is really easy.
+Displaying the Alexa rank widget on your WordPress website is really easy.
 I will walk you through few different ways that you can add the widget to your website.

 Follow this video guide to help you add the Alexa Rank Widget to your WordPress or Blogger blog.

-For those who are still researching on the topic, let’s start with some basic introduction on Alexa ranking and if you should really consider adding the widget.
+For those who are still researching the topic, let’s start with some basic introduction on Alexa ranking and if you should really consider adding the widget.

 What is Alexa Ranking – Alexa Traffic Rank?